asrarbhat/package_statistics/README.md

 ## get frequency of all packages

-- take the list contain package names and convert it into a dictionary with key being package name and value is the frequency of it in list.
+- take the list contain package names and convert it into a dictionary with key being package name and value is the frequency of it in the list.

-## find top 10 most frequent pakcages and print them
+## find top 10 most frequent packages and print them

 - iterating 10 times over the dictioary is O(n) and is not that expensive computationally.

 ## other optimization suggestions

-- although even with single thread downloading the file over a network is the bottleneck and not the parsing part.
+- although even after using a single thread,downloading the file over a network is the bottleneck and not the parsing/processing part.

-  - eg it takes 20 seconds to download amd64 file and less than 3 seconds to process it and print output.
+  - eg it takes 20 seconds to download amd64 file and less than 4 seconds to process it and print output.

 - but still with multithreading the processing part can be brought down to less than a second for the above example.

-- i couldn't find a way to directly read a downloaded compressed data without saving it in a temporary file, however directly unzipping it without storing in a file increase memory usage.
+- i couldn't find a way to directly read a downloaded compressed data without saving it in a temporary file, however directly unzipping it without storing in a file can optimize memory usage.

-- sometimes the file can get big eg when the argument is source ,we can use streaming to avoid running out of memory.
+- sometimes the file size can get big and during processing we may run out of memory eg when the argument is source ,we can use streaming to avoid running out of memory.And for now there i tried to keep only one copy of data in memory at a time and instead of copying during processing,i would remove from one data structure and process it and then put in another one.
+- the program isn't tested thoroughly,so it needs to be tested.
+- although majority of possible exceptions have been handled,it could be done in a more precise way.

 ## timeline

-- took me 20 minutes to wrap my head around the problem statement and understnad properly,what the given problem means.
+- it took me about 20 minutes to wrap my head around the problem statement and understand properly what the given problem means.
 - created a dummy solution in around 40 minutes that was working.

 - spent around 4 hours(not at once) to make code readable and document the methods,module,class etc and also optimize the code for a single threaded program.